YukiCodepth/YukiCodepth/README.md

 Electronics & Communication Engineering student who loves digging into how linux kernels work, and how neural nets talk to each other.

-Currently in SRMIST Chennai 🇮🇳
-Building foundations — one register at a time.
 ```

 <br clear="both"/>